jrmon8691/jrmon8691/README.md

 - 👋 Hi, I’m *@jrmon8691*
 - 👀 I've interest in Python, JS and React
 - 🌱 I’m currently learning **machine and deep learning**
-- 💞️ I’m looking to collaborate on python and
+- 💞️ I’m looking to collaborate on python and machine learning
-- 📫 How to reach me by e-mail
+- 📫 How to reach me by e-mail jrmontemurro@yahoo.com.br

 <!---
 jrmon8691/jrmon8691 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.